yoomlam/camelapp/README.md

 (Interpret any reference to "RRD" as simply an acronym for this application.)

+For TLDR, skip to the "Run and Test" section at the bottom.

 ## Files and directories

 - `init.log` - describes how this project was created, along with links to reading materials